Real Closed Fields

 1. \(ab = 0\) is equivalent to \(a = 0 \lor b = 0\)

-If explode_always is False, the splittings in “1.” are only applied within disjunctions and the ones in “2.” are only applied within conjunctions.
-This keeps terms more complex but the boolean structure simpler.
+With explode_always=False the splittings in “1.” are applied only within disjunctions and the ones in “2.” are applied only within conjunctions.
+This keeps the terms more complex but the Boolean structure simpler.

 >>> from logic1.firstorder import *